 Get the timestamp by parsing the M3U8 file.
 You can find the start timestamp at the start of each M3U8 file:

 TRACK_TYPE indicates the type of the recording (

-In individual mode, if the video stream and audio stream of a UID start at different times, use the earlier of the two times as the start time of this recording instance.
+In individual mode, if the video stream and audio stream of a user ID start at different times, use the earlier of the two times as the start time of this recording instance.

 Suppose that four users, A, B, C, and D, join the same channel at different times.
-In individual mode, the recording generates two M3U8 files and several TS/WebM files for each UID.
-After merging the audio and video by using the Audio & Video Merge script, each UID has one MP4 file.
-Through the RESTful API callback service or by parsing the M3U8 file, you can get the start timestamp of each UID.
+In individual mode, the recording generates two M3U8 files and several TS/WebM files for each user ID.
+After merging the audio and video by using the Audio & Video Merge script, each user ID has one MP4 file.
+Through the RESTful API callback service or by parsing the M3U8 file, you can get the start timestamp of each user ID.
 You can then synchronize the playback by playing the four MP4 files and other stream files on the same timeline.

 Suppose that four users, A, B, C, and D, join the same channel at different times.
 In composite mode, the recording generates one M3U8 file and several TS files, including the audio and video of all the users in the channel.
 Through the RESTful API callback service or by parsing the M3U8 file, you can get the start timestamp of this recording instance.
 You can then synchronize the playback by playing the TS file and other stream files on the same timeline.